The Cultures of Resistance Scholarships

 - what the most pressing problems are in your home country and how the pursuit of education at SOAS in your chosen field would promote human rights, social justice, equality, and the enrichment of civil society in your home country.

-- Candidates must have an offer of admission to pursue a full time eligible programme by the scholarship closing date of 20 March 2014
+- Candidates must have an offer of admission to pursue a full time eligible programme by the scholarship closing date.

 - Candidates will be assessed on academic merit by an Advisory Panel, consisting of three academic members.